 Read

-So that engineers can complete the work safely and efficiently, and to protect members of the public, some traffic management measures will be introduced.
+So that engineers can carry out the work safely and efficiently some temporary traffic management measures have been put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.